mithnusa/odoo-google-maps/web_widget_google_map/README.md

     country_id: 'country_id',
 },
 ```
-If the address fields in your model defined like address fields in `res.partner` model than no need to set it.
+If the address fields in your model are defined like the address fields in `res.partner` model than no need to set it.

 Useful links:
 - [https://developers.google.com/maps/documentation/javascript/place-data-fields](https://developers.google.com/maps/documentation/javascript/place-data-fields)
 - [https://developers.google.com/maps/documentation/geocoding/requests-geocoding#Types](https://developers.google.com/maps/documentation/geocoding/requests-geocoding#Types)

+If you have difficulties implement or use these widget on your custom module, please do not hesitate to open an issue.